facebook/react/docs/docs/optimizing-performance.md

   }

   shouldComponentUpdate(nextProps, nextState) {
-    // We have to do an expensive deep equality check if (props.words.length !== nextProps.words.length) {
+    // We have to do a possibly-expensive deep equality check if (props.words.length !== nextProps.words.length) {
       return true;
     }